-- Sharing a Deep-Rooted Directory: For a user to share a directory that is multiple levels in depth from the home directory, there needs to be at least execute permissions on all directories in the path.
-This in itself (a) leaks the path information, (b) puts sibling directories at risk and (c) leaks metadata information for sibling directories.
-In order to prevent this, since most operating systems do not allow hard links to directories anymore, a user would have to create a new copy of the data.
-And since users are more careless with permissions for deep rooted directories (they protect a higher level directory and that automatically protects children directories), a copy of such a directory could have privacy-compromising permissions. - Representation of Shared Data: In many circumstances the way one user represents data might not be the most suitable way for another user.
+In many circumstances the way one user represents data might not be the most suitable way for another user.
 For example, while an employee might keep his resume in a directory named job-search, it is clearly not the most apt name to share with his boss.
 The employee might want her to see the directory simply as CV.
 Changing the name to meet the needs of other users is not an ideal solution.
 This again shows the lack of adequate system support for private and convenient data sharing.

-It is important to recognize that even an extremely privacyconscious user can not protect data at all times.
+It is important to recognise that even an extremely privacy-conscious user cannot protect data at all times.
 Exhaustive user efforts to maintain appropriate permissions on all user and application created data will still be insufficient to protect metadata privacy or allow private sharing of deep rooted directories with user-specific representation.

-2.3 Case Studies
+2.6 Case studies

-As part of our study, we conducted experiments at two geographically and organizationally distinct nix installations.
+As part of our study, we conducted experiments at two geographically and organisationally distinct \nix installations.
 Users at both installations (CS graduate schools) are highly computer literate and can be expected to be familiar with all available access control tools.